Azure/java-aks-aca-dapr-workshop/docs/modules/3-Module/3-3-azure-cache-redis.md

     ```

-2. Create a CO Redis Cache
+2. Create a C0 Redis Cache

     ```azurecli
       # Create and manage a C0 Redis Cache